Chemical Converter

 structure.
 To pull additional data from external databases, use --enrichers:

-chemrof from-smiles "CCO" --enrichers pubchem
+chemrof convert "CCO" --enrichers pubchem

 This adds a PubChem lookup by InChIKey, filling in the preferred IUPAC name and a PubChem CID cross-reference.